Home

 Photo: Ron Smid

-To gain access to the profitable big trees, Weyerhaeuser blasted a new logging road – two kilometres long and 40 metres wide – into the ancient forest habitat next to Cathedral Grove.
-The result was the annihilation of about 5000 cubic metres of the endangered ancient Douglas fir ecosystem: the equivalent of over 100 truckloads of commercial old growth logs.
-A shocking photo of the desecration was featured on the front page of Victoria's Times Colonist newspaper with the headline: "Ancient trees cut near Catheral Grove" (left).
+To gain access to the profitable big trees, Weyerhaeuser blasted a new logging road two km long and 40 m wide into the ancient forest habitat next to Cathedral Grove: Stop Weyerhaeuser.
+The result was the annihilation of about 5000 cubic m of the endangered ancient Douglas fir ecosystem, the equivalent of over 100 truckloads of commercial old growth logs.
+A shocking photo of the desecration was featured on the front page of the Times Colonist newspaper with the headline: "Ancient trees cut near Catheral Grove" (left).

 After surveying the devastation in March 2000, Annette Tanner reported to the press: "It's a sea of old growth chopped down as far as the eye can see."
 She noted that such blatant acts of nature destruction result from the "disrespect of this generous legacy from our ancestors and creator."
 In Europe such acts would be illegal: in BC, it is merely another instance of industrial profit taking by a corporation that has no conscience.